What is the Partnership Plan?

-The Management Plan is the single most important plan for the future of Dartmoor National Park.
-It provides an opportunity to bring together a wide range of people and organisations around a set of common goals, building on the successes of the last Management Plan and responding to the challenges ahead.
+The Partnership Plan (also known as the management plan) is the single most important plan for the future of Dartmoor National Park.
+It provides an opportunity to bring together a wide range of people and organisations around a set of common goals, building on the successes of the last Partnership Plan and responding to the challenges ahead.

-The purpose of the Management Plan is to:
+The purpose of the Partnership Plan is to:

 - set out a joint, long-term Vision and Ambitions for Dartmoor;